Falguni Pathak

 Falguni Pathak (born 12 March 1969) is an Indian singer, performing artist and composer based in Mumbai.
 Her music is based on traditional musical forms from the Indian state of Gujarat.
 Since her professional debut in 1987, she has developed into an artist with a large fan base across India.
 Once asked how she decided to take up singing as a career, she replied that it happened by default.

 Her debut album was released in 1998, and she has also recorded numerous songs for Bollywood movies.
 The theme of most of her songs is love.
 She has performed in many shows in India and other countries, backed by a band called Tha Thaiyaa.
 She has made appearances in television shows like Taarak Mehta Ka Ooltah Chashmah, Kaun Banega Crorepati, Star Dandiya Dhoom, Comedy Nights With Kapil, Baa Bahoo Aur Baby and Pandya Store.

-She has some very popular Indian pop singles to her credit, still heard and appreciated all over India.
-Her albums are not only famous for the melodious songs but also for the cute love stories depicted with them.
-She is very popular with the Gujarati community where she is called to perform for popular festivals like Navaratri.
+She has some very popular Indian pop singles to her credit, still heard all over India.
+Her albums are not only famous for the music, but also for the love stories depicted within them.
+She is well-known amongst the Gujarati community, where she is called to perform for festivals like Navaratri.

 Some of her popular songs are Chudi Jo Khanki Haathon Mein, Maine Payal Hai Chhankai, Meri Chunar Udd Udd Jaye, Ayi Pardesh Se Pariyon Ki Rani and Sawaan Mein.

 In August 2013, it was reported that she would make ₹2 crores during the year's Navratri festivities.
 The singer was reportedly offered ₹70 lakh for each day she sings and performs for an event management company.
 The organisers were planning to utilize her popularity by wooing sponsors.